p3r7/washi/README.md

   need to implement the trig ins as a "clock-0" instruction, i.e. immediate callback on input change instead of waiting for next clock occurence

-## implementation details

-Removing a link interactively calls `patching.remove_link` which removes the `output -> input` association in the "model" synchronously, but this only takes effect on the state of concerned modules at the next patch evaluation (`patching.fire_and_propagate` / `patching.fire_and_propagate_from_out`).

-indeed, at this stage we call `patching.clear_all_unlinked_ins` which forces those associations to get forgotten from each banana input.

-this design decision was done for model/state decoupling but is questionable from a performance perspective. it might be better to do everything synchronously and only call `i:update()` if there is no remaining link to an input.

 ## acknowledgments

 the heart of it is a reproduction of the hale [8 Stage Complex Sequencing Programmer](https://www.modulargrid.net/s/hale-8-stage-complex-sequencing-programmer), itself based on the classic Serge Sequencer / Programmer.